New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: New Empirical Process Tools

 \end{enumerate} Then,

 \end{proposition}

-This result shows that the expected covering entropy can be controlled for parameterized function classes.
 However, many commonly used function classes do not admit a convenient parametric representation.
 To accommodate such cases, the next result bounds the expected covering entropy without a parametric structure, via a weighted uniform covering entropy.

-\begin{proposition}[Weighted Uniform Covering Entropy] Assume that \begin{enumerate} \item For some $D_\Fcal>0$ and $\gamma,\eta\geq 0$, the weighted $L^\infty$ covering entropy of \(\Fcal\) satisfies:
+\begin{proposition}[Weighted uniform covering entropy] Assume that \begin{enumerate} \item For some $D_\Fcal>0$ and $\gamma,\eta\geq 0$, the weighted $L^\infty$ covering entropy of \(\Fcal\) satisfies:

-\item (Right-tail Concentration) For some function $\psi_n:\RR_+\to[0,1]$, and some $\mu>0$,
+\item (Right-tail concentration) For some function $\psi_n:\RR_+\to[0,1]$, and some $\mu>0$,

 \end{enumerate} Then,

 \end{proposition}

 These two propositions provide tools for bounding the expected $L^{1+\kappa}(\PP_n)$ entropy via function class structure and right-tail thickness assumptions, allowing Theorem~\ref{theorem: convergence of EP with L^1 integrable functions} to be applied across a wider range of statistical learning models.